 Taïga rolls her eyes.
 ‘I don’t know… Something classy and romantic like, err… “You don’t know me and I don’t know you, but I’ve seen your pecs’ and I’m lost”!’

 ‘Nope… You want Derek?
-You’re on your own…’
+You’re on your own, girl.’

 ‘Another six months… I will miss you so much…’ Linn is fighting the tears.

-‘I’ll call you… And text… and I will miss you too!’
+‘I’ll call you… And text… and I will miss you, too,’ she says between hugs.

 ‘I love you, Taïga.
 Call me when you get off the plane so I know you’ve arrived safely!’